Prefer listening?

 1. Use Open InMails

-One of the ways you can bypass the LinkedIn connection limit is by using open InMails.
-You can send open InMails to users with open profiles for free, without using any of your monthly LinkedIn InMail quota.
+One of the most effective ways to bypass the LinkedIn connection limit is by using Open InMails.
+You can send Open InMails to users with Open Profiles for free, without using any of your monthly LinkedIn InMail credits, and without sending a connection request at all.

 How to Launch a Successful Open InMail Campaign